-What’s happening in the West Bank?
+What happened in the West Bank?

-Violence across the West Bank has escalated sharply since late 2023, driven by intensified military operations, settler attacks and severe restrictions on movement.
-This has led to widespread displacement, damage to civilian infrastructure and prolonged disruption to livelihoods and essential services.
+Violence across the West Bank escalated sharply since late 2023, driven by intensified military operations, settler attacks and severe restrictions on movement.
+This led to widespread displacement, damage to civilian infrastructure and prolonged disruption to livelihoods and essential services.

 By early 2025, military operations in areas including Jenin, Tulkarem and Tubas had resulted in dozens of fatalities, including children, and the displacement of more than 40,000 people, an unprecedented level in the West Bank.
-Hundreds of thousands of people have been cut off from health care, education and income as checkpoints and access restrictions expanded across the region.
+Hundreds of thousands of people were cut off from health care, education and income as checkpoints and access restrictions expanded across the region.

 How World Vision is responding

-What support are families receiving?
+What support did families receive?

-Support includes:
+Support included:

 - Essential non‑food items (NFIs) such as bedding to improve living conditions for displaced families